ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

     printf("Hello!\n");  // assume platform.stdio-convert-newlines is true
 ```

 Beyond the target-specific override, an application can override the target's default behavior itself by providing `mbed::mbed_override_console`.
-Below are two examples that show how the console can be redirected to a debugger using semihosting or through another application specific serial port:
+Below are two examples that show how you can redirect the console to a debugger using semihosting or another application-specific serial port:

 ```
 namespace mbed